Want a low maintenance pet that can munch its way through your food waste? A Wormery is just for you!

 Wormery Case Study

 Sallie, who is 28 and from Northamptonshire, was keen to reduce the amount of food waste she was putting in her bin but felt that her small backyard wasn’t suitable for a compost bin.
-She decided to try a wormery instead and ordered one from the Recycle Now website.
+She decided to try a wormery instead.

 Sallie is thrilled to be getting rid of her kitchen waste in such an environmentally friendly way.
 She also thinks that worms make great pets.
 “They make very few demands – I feed them regularly and when it is really cold I wrap their house in bubble wrap.
 They reward me with wonderfully rich, liquid compost that I use on my house plants and unlike most pets, if you go away for a couple of days you don’t need to ask friends to look after them!”

-Chris Collins shows how to make a wormery and explains the benefits it will bring to your garden.
+Chris Collins shows how to make a wormery and explains the benefits it will bring to your garden in the following video: